nalyk/ceata/USAGE-GUIDE.md

 > **Ceata** (pronounced /ˈt͡ʃe.a.ta/) is the Romanian word for a coordinated group.
 The AI agents created with this framework form exactly such a **ceată**: independent minds working towards a common goal.

-Complete guide to building intelligent AI agents with CEATA's universal framework for cost-effective, production-ready AI applications.
+Complete guide to building intelligent AI agents with Ceata's universal framework for cost-effective, production-ready AI applications.

 ---